 - Those who live in developed countries or colder climates seem to be more prone to developing eczema.

 - Hand dermatitis accounts for 20–35% of all U.S. eczema cases, affecting up to 10% of the U.S. population.

 - In a 2007 U.S. survey, just over one‐third (37.1%) of those with eczema symptoms reported a physician diagnosis.

 Recent research has shown eczema prone individuals to be more heavily colonized with Staphylococcus Aureus than the non-eczema afflicted population (Miller, Johns Hopkins Medicine, 2018).
-This same research has directly connected chemical byproducts (Delta Toxins) of the colonized bacteria with skin-based inflammation we know as “eczema.”
+This same research has directly connected chemical byproducts (Delta Toxins) of this colonized bacteria with the skin-based inflammation we know as “eczema.”

-At Turn Therapeutics®, our goal is to address this root cause of inflammation, the excess bioburden, all the while soothing symptoms and maintaining moisture balance.
+At Turn Therapeutics®, our goal is to address this root cause of inflammation, namely excess bioburden, all the while soothing symptoms and maintaining moisture balance.